Fast gradient-free optimization of excitations in variational quantum eigensolvers: Experiments

 As often suggested in recent literature on variational algorithms \cite{larocca_ReviewBarrenPlateaus_2024}, fixed ansätze may not be the way forward.
 We therefore probe ExcitationSolve in an adaptive setting where not only the parameters are optimized using ExcitationSolve, but also the choice of the next operator to append to the ansatz is made using the same strategy.
 We compare it to the original ADAPT-VQE implementation \cite{grimsley_AdaptiveVariationalAlgorithm_2019} where the operator selection is made by the gradient criterion and the re-optimization is performed with GD.
 Both are initialized in the HF state.

 Figure \ref{fig:Adapt_Benchmark_combined} shows the convergence of the adaptive optimizations to the ground states of molecules \ce{H2}, \ce{H3+}, \ce{LiH} and \ce{H2O} in their equilibrium geometry.
 We compare ADAPT-VQE with GD as optimizer to ExcitationSolve and to a 2D variant of ExcitationSolve.
 Here in each adapt step not only one, but the two best operators are selected, 2D optimized with respect to both parameters $\theta_i,\ \theta_j$ and then appended to the ansatz.
 All further optimization is performed using 1D ExcitationSolve.
 The total number of evaluations is composed of the evaluations to select a new operator and the evaluations to re-optimize the parameters already present in the ansatz.
 The former lead to plateaus, during which the energy remains unchanged.
 For all four molecules ExcitationSolve reaches faster convergence than ADAPT-VQE for both the chemical accuracy and the limit within the UCCSD ansatz.
 The reason for the faster convergence stems mainly from two key advantages that ExcitationSolve features: First, using ExcitationSolve to select new operators leads to fewer operators being added to the ansatz.
 This results in a shallower circuit and a cheaper re-optimization.
 This can be seen for the larger molecules, i.e., \ce{LiH} in Fig.~\ref{fig:adapt_LiH}, where ADAPT-VQE requires 34 operators, while ExcitationSolve only needs 30 to converge.
 For \ce{H2O}, ADAPT-VQE needs 48 operators, while ExcitationSolve only requires 42.
 Note that the operator reduction mostly but not only becomes significant beyond chemical accuracy.
 Second, initializing the new operators with ExcitationSolve at their optimal values offers a beneficial warm start for the intermediate parameter optimization, further leading to a convergence within fewer iterations in the re-optimization of the parameters.
 A special case can be seen for \ce{H2} in Fig.~\ref{fig:adapt_H2}, where only a single excitation contributes to the ground state and ExcitationSolve immediately initializes it with its optimal parameter value.
 The most significant reduction in energy evaluations can be observed for \ce{H2O} where ExcitationSolve reaches the chemical accuracy approximately 15 times faster.
 Appendix \ref{app:adapt_vqe_resource_comp} adds resource comparisons.
+One might wonder whether the reduction in selected operators is due to the ExcitationSolve parameter optimizer or the ExcitationSolve operator selection -- or perhaps even a joint effort.
+An in-depth analysis in Appendix~\ref{app:mixing} shows that the reduction stems from the ExcitationSolve selection.
+The fastest convergence is still achieved by employing ExcitationSolve for both tasks.